annotorious/project-website-source/content/guides/_index.md

 # Guides

 The __Guides__ section collects miscellaneous articles, tutorials and recipies.
-If you want to learn about a specific topic that isn't covered yet - or want to contribute an article - get in touch via our [Gitter chat](https://gitter.im/recogito/annotorious).
+If you want to learn about a specific topic that isn't covered yet (or want to contribute an article yourself!) get in touch via our [Gitter chat](https://gitter.im/recogito/annotorious).